Pandemic Means Far Fewer Eyes on Kids' Welfare: AP Report

-Ava Lerario lived in a home marked by both love and chaos, even before the walls of the pandemic started closing in on her fractured family.
+Ava Lerario lived in a home in Lansford, Pennsylvania marked by both love and chaos, even before the walls of the pandemic started closing in on her fractured family.

 Sandwiched between two brothers, the 9-year-old was her father’s princess, and she loved to snuggle up with her mom to read.
 She sometimes lugged her favorite stuffed animals all the way to the bus stop, where she never hesitated to share toys or books, or befriend a new or lonely kid.